marcelolazzari/Fancy2048/README.md

 1. Use arrow keys (↑↓←→) or WASD keys to move the tiles
 2. On mobile, swipe in the direction you want to move
 3. When two tiles with the same number touch, they merge into one
-4. Try to reach the 2048 tile to win!
+4. Try to reach the 2048 tile to win - but you can keep playing to reach even higher tiles!
+5. When you reach 2048, choose "Keep Playing" to continue or "New Game" to start fresh
-5. Use the undo button (↶) to revert your last move if needed
+6. Use the undo button (↶) to revert your last move if needed

 ## 🎯 Controls